Cloud Foundry, UAA, and XSUAA | Migrating from the Neo Environment to the Multi-Cloud Foundation

 The SAP Cloud Platform Discovery Center lists close to 100 services, some small like Alert Notification, some large like SAP HANA Cloud, SAP Data Intelligence, or CI/CD.
 Each service shares security considerations common to the platform but also has security requirements specific to the service.
 In this blog we will zoom in on application security as provided by the following services:

-- SAP Cloud Platform Application Runtime: provides the Cloud Foundry environment
+- SAP Cloud Platform, Cloud Foundry Runtime: provides the Cloud Foundry environment

 - Authorization and Trust Management: to manage user authorizations and trust to identity providers.